Ultrafast optically induced tunneling in narrow metallic gaps from the time dependent density functional perspective

-To summarize the results obtained in this Section, the TDDFT calculations in accordance with the semiclassical theory show that establishing a one-to-one correspondence between the dominant channel $\ell_{\rm{Main}}$ of optically induced transport and an effective photon order $n$ deduced from the $\mathcal{N} \propto E_{\rm{g}}^{2n}$ dependence has to be done with care.
-Strictly speaking, it is only for $E_{\rm{g}} \rightarrow 0$ that $n$ matches the lowest possible $\ell$.
-One thus can resolve the one-photon assisted tunneling with $\ell = 1$ for non-symmetric junctions, and the two-photon assisted tunneling with $\ell= 2$ for symmetric junctions.
-In the multiphoton regime of electron transport, the contributions of higher photon orders $\ell>1$ ($\ell>2$ for symmetric junctions) overlap, and the transition between the leading transport channels $\ell_{\rm{Main}}$ with changing $E_{\rm{g}}$ cannot be resolved.
-The effective photon order $n$ is then an average characteristic.
-With increasing $E_{\rm{g}}$ it quickly converges to the threshold value given by the barrier height $n \approx \mathcal{W}_{\rm{tb}}/\omega$.
-This behavior contrasts photoemission into vacuum as in the case of an individual surface or wide junction between metals where the PAT with electron energy below the barrier is suppressed.
-In this situation, the $E_{\rm{g}}^{2n}$ dependence of the electron emission or transport over the entire range of $E_{\rm{g}}$ prior to the onset of the optical field emission is determined by $n \approx \Phi_{\rm{M}}/ \omega$, i.e., it corresponds to the multiphoton photoemission threshold.
+To summarize the results obtained in this Section, TDDFT calculations show, in agreement with semiclassical theory, that establishing a one-to-one correspondence between the dominant channel $\ell_{\rm{Main}}$ of optically induced transport and the effective photon order $n$ extracted from the $\mathcal{N} \propto E_{\rm{g}}^{2n}$ dependence must be done with care.
+Strictly speaking, assignment is only possible in the limit $E_{\rm{g}} \rightarrow 0$, where $n$ match the lowest possible $\ell$.
+In this regime, one can resolve one-photon assisted tunneling ($\ell = 1$) for non-symmetric junctions, and the two-photon assisted tunneling ($\ell= 2$) for symmetric junctions.
+In the multiphoton regime of electron transport, the contributions of higher photon orders overlap.
+The transition between the leading transport channels $\ell_{\rm{Main}}$ with changing $E_{\rm{g}}$ cannot be resolved.
+The effective photon order $n$ is then represents an average characteristic.
+With increasing $E_{\rm{g}}$, it quickly converges to the threshold value set by the barrier height, $n \approx \mathcal{W}_{\rm{tb}}/\omega$.
+This behavior contrasts with photoemission into vacuum, as in the case of an individual surface or wide junction between metals, where PAT with electron energies below the barrier is suppressed.
+In this situation, the $E_{\rm{g}}^{2n}$ dependence of electron emission or transport over the entire $E_{\rm{g}}$ range prior to the onset of the optical field emission, is determined by $n \approx \Phi_{\rm{M}}/ \omega$ corresponding to the multiphoton photoemission threshold.